CHC-Software-Development-Club/NewSchoolWebsite/NewProgrammers/README.md

 var num = 1 //A basic Variable.
 Won't be using it much as it has its flaws and causes multiple errors if done wrong.

-let x = 'some text' //Let is a variable in a function, and only that function.
+let x = 'some text'; //Let is a variable in a function, and only that function.
 It will only work there.
 At the end of the function, it will stop working.
 ```

 There are also something called functions.
 Functions are basically recallable code as I like to think of it.
 You can program as many logic statements in a function as you want and helps later.
 The Best way to think of a function is like...
 A machine in a factory.
 The machine has the same function, which it just does everytime it's activated.
 In the case below, I had to define a function first.
 Tell it what it is.
 After, I had to call it (See Ref1 code).
 This actually runs it.